 Barbarina, accompanied by local girls, brings the Countess flowers as presents.
 Still dressed as a woman, Cherubino is among the group, but is discovered by the Count.
 But to add another twist, Barbarina reminds him of his promise.
 Now she asks permission to marry Cherubino.
 During the wedding festivities, Susanna secretly hands the Count the letter, and the Count promises a wonderful evening to all.

 Barbarina has lost the needle that she was supposed to bring back to Susanna.
 Figaro learns from Barbarina about the planned rendezvous: he feels deceived and becomes increasingly jealous.
-Marcellina sings the plight of women who are always treated badly.
 Figaro, however, is convinced that all women are unfaithful, which is why men can do nothing but protect themselves.
-Alone in the nocturnal park, Susanna declares her love of Figaro, with whom she will hopefully soon be united in marriage.
-Susanna and the Countess have, as agreed, exchanged clothes.
+Marcellina informs Susanna about Figaro’s false suspicions: the young bride decides to teach a lesson to her jealous husband.
+To trick both Figaro and the Count, Susanna and the Countess exchange clothes.
 In search of Barbarina, Cherubino made his way to the park.
-He there meets she supposed Susanna (in reality the Countess) and approaches her, but is driven away by the Count, who then once again tries to woo “Susanna.”
+He there meets the supposed Susanna (in reality the Countess) and approaches her, but is driven away by the Count, who then once again tries to woo “Susanna.”
 He only realizes later, when the game of false identities comes to end, that he was courting his own wife.
-Figaro recognizes Susanna in the Countess’s clothing, and they find their way to one another, as do Barbarina and Cherubino and Marcellina and Bartolo.
-And the aristocratic couple is also reunited, when the Count, full of remorse, begs to be pardoned and the Countess forgives him.
-At least for the moment, all are satisfied and rush off to the nuptial festivities.
+Figaro recognizes Susanna in the Countess’s clothing, and they find their way to one another, The Count, full of remorse, begs to be pardoned and the Countess forgives him.
+At least for the moment, all are satisfied and continue the nuptial festivities.